Bulletin #4803, Farm and Family—Finding Balance

-This worksheet can help you and your family assess how you are doing at balancing the farm business and family.
+This worksheet can help you and your family assess how you are doing at balancing, or managing, or integrating (choose what feels best fit for you!) the farm business and family life.
 Use it as a conversation starter, and add your own questions if something is missing.
-Questions to which you answer “No” or “Not Sure” provide good starting places for conversation.
+Questions to which you answer “No” or “Unsure” provide good starting places for conversation.

 Adapted with permission from

 - Aadron Rausch, “Farm & Family Connections: Balancing Work & Family,” Farm Business Management for the 21st Century ID-240 (West Lafayette: Purdue Extension, 2001).